Education

 Book Chapters

-Conrad, J. A. (forthcoming).
+Conrad, J. A. (2025).
 Psychotherapy, Politics, and the Limits of Professionalism.
 American Journal of Psychotherapy.

 Conrad, J. A. (2024).
 Digitization and its discontents: The promise and limitations of digital mental health interventions.
 Journal of Contemporary Psychotherapy. doi: 10.1007/s10879-024-09620-2